 About the Pancreas Cancer Registry

 Our registry has been collecting information about patients who have been affected by pancreatic cancer and their families.
-To date, we have over 1500 families enrolled in our registry.
+To date, we have close to 2000 families enrolled in our registry.
 Some of these families have one case of pancreatic cancer and others have several family members diagnosed with the disease.
 Currently, most of our research is based on the more common form of pancreatic cancer — adenocarcinoma of the pancreas.

 Information from all types of families will contribute to a better understanding of pancreatic cancer.
 Families which appear to have other hereditary cancer syndromes (i.e., passed on in families) may be referred to specialty registries or a cancer genetics centre locally or abroad.